dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 ## Enroll your iOS device

 > [!IMPORTANT]
-> The screenshots in this section show the experience for devices running iOS version 12.1 and earlier.
-Where applicable, we've included instructions specific to iOS version 12.2 and later.
-If you notice that your experience is different from the screenshots shown, please refer to the 12.2 instructions.

 Go to the App store to download and install the [Intune Company Portal app](install-and-sign-in-to-the-intune-company-portal-app-ios.md) to your device.
 During enrollment, you'll also need a Wi-Fi connection and access to Safari.

-If you pause for more than a few minutes during enrollment, the app might close or end setup.
+Pausing for more than a few minutes during enrollment might cause the app to close or end setup.
 If this happens, open the Company Portal app and try again.

 1. Open Company Portal and sign in with your work or school account.